jaantollander/masters-thesis/content/10_introduction.md

 * Overlooking I/O patterns workloads; we should use I/O profiling tools.

-They also introduce tools to help users to implement these solutions, such as a program for collecting and distributing files to the local storage,  a program for striping large files with proper stripe count, and a program for caching Python-related files on local storage.
-Also, they discuss a tool for throttling the I/O rate of jobs performing heavy I/O.
+As a solution, we can also use tools for throttling the I/O rate of jobs performing heavy I/O [@ooops].

 Monitoring file system performance is also essential for identifying when and why problems occur.
 The authors in [@year-in-life-of-parallel-file-system] used multiple I/O performance probes to measure the performance of a parallel file system of multiple computer clusters for over a year at the National Energy Research Scientific Computing Center (NERSC) and Argonne Leadership Computing Facility (ALCF).